-In this article, we will show you how to easily fix the image upload issue in WordPress.
-We will also explain what causes this issue, and how you can prevent it in the future.
+In this article, we will show you how to fix the image upload issue in WordPress.

 The image upload issue in WordPress is typically caused by incorrect file permissions.
 Your WordPress files are stored on your web hosting server and need specific file and directory permissions to work.

-Wrong file permissions prevent WordPress from reading or uploading file on the hosting server.
-You may get the following error when uploading image file:
+Wrong file permissions prevent WordPress from reading or uploading files on the hosting server.
+You may get the following WordPress error when uploading an image file:

 ‘Unable to create directory wp-content/uploads/2019/04.
 Is its parent directory writable by the server?’

-Another sign of this issue is that your images may disappear from the media library.
+Another sign of this issue is that your images disappear from the WordPress media library.

 This could happen due to a number of reasons.
 A misconfiguration on your shared hosting server can sometimes change those permissions without you doing anything.

-For example, your web hosting provider ran an upgrade which unexpectedly changed file permissions.
+For example, your web hosting provider ran an upgrade that unexpectedly changed file permissions.

-That being said, let’s take a look at how to set correct file permissions to fix image upload issues in WordPress.
+That being said, let’s take a look at how to set correct file permissions to fix image upload issues on your WordPress site.

-First, connect to your website via FTP and then go to /wp-content/
+First, connect to your website via FTP and then switch to the /wp-content/ folder.
+Inside, you will find the uploads folder, which is where WordPress stores all your media uploads, including images.

 This will bring up the file permissions dialog box.